AgathePons/java_02_POO_tuto/README.md

 Because we work with `int`, this is value type, so there is no side effect on sizeElementA.

+**WARNING**: Rework this last section because the tests hav not worked as expected...

 Now, if we do the same with `Integer` instead of `int`:

 ```java